JAlcocerT/RPi/_posts/2023-04-17-rpi-wifi-ethernet-bridge.md

 #sudo reboot (optional)
 ```

-2) Use this command to check which network interface your wireguard VPN has:
+2) Use this command to check which network interface your Wireguard VPN has:

 ```sh
 ifconfig
 ```

+> Remember to be connected to either Wireguard or any other VPN Client in the RPi **before using this command**, as before that the network interface

 3) This will be our new **bridge_wireguard.sh** script to route the WIFI to ethernet and provide VPN connection at the same time: